Jump to section

-It is often said that the condition of the mouth reveals the health.
-While this has been proven to be a true fact in humans, let this article put you on notice that it is also true in the canine species.
-Bleeding gums in dogs can signal something more serious going on deep inside your beloved canine family member, ranging from mild oral inflammation and plaque buildup on the teeth to various stages and types of oral cancer and it can signal many systemic health conditions which may be going unnoticed and untreated.
+It is often said that the condition of the mouth reflects a dog's overall health.
+While this has been proven to be a true fact in humans, this article will explore why this is also true in the canine species.
+Bleeding gums in dogs can signal something more serious going on deep inside your beloved canine family member.
+Causes range from mild oral inflammation and plaque buildup on the teeth to various stages and types of oral cancer as well as certain systemic health conditions which may be going unnoticed and untreated.

 Bleeding gums is a condition in which the gums, which appear swollen and red, bleed easily.
 This condition, whether in canines or humans, usually indicates uncontrolled inflammation and possible infection in the mouth.